apache/druid/docs/operations/clean-metadata-store.md

 ### Compaction configuration records

 Druid retains all compaction configuration records by default, which should be suitable for most use cases.
-If you have a high datasource churn rate, that is, you create and delete short-lived datasources with high frequency, and set auto compaction configuration on those datasources then consider turning on automated cleanup of compaction configuration records.
+If you create and delete short-lived datasources with high frequency, and you set auto compaction configuration on those datasources, then consider turning on automated cleanup of compaction configuration records.

-Warning: With this feature turned on, if you create a compaction configuration for some datasource before the datasource exists, for example if initial ingestion is stil ongoing, Druid may remove the compaction configuration.
+> With automated cleanup of compaction configuration records, if you create a compaction configuration for some datasource before the datasource exists, for example if initial ingestion is stil ongoing, Druid may remove the compaction configuration.
-To prevent the configuration from being prematurely removed, wait to set auto compaction configuration on the datasource after the datasource is created.
+To prevent the configuration from being prematurely removed, wait for the datasource to be created before applying the compaction configuration to the datasource.

+Unlike other metadata records, compaction configuration records do not have a retention period set by `durationToRetain`.
+Druid deletes compaction configuration records at every cleanup cycle for inactive datasources, which do not have segments either used or unused.

 Compaction configuration records in the `druid_config` table become eligible for deletion after all segments for the datasource have been killed by the kill task.
 Automated cleanup for compaction configuration requires a [kill task](#kill-task).